iip-ecosphere/platform/platform/documentation/FAQ.md

 *Reason:* We defined basic date/time types like `DateTimeType` (corresponding to ISO-8061, see [LocalDateTime](https://docs.oracle.com/javase/8/docs/api/java/time/LocalDateTime.html)) and the `IEC61131_3DateTimeType` for IEC51131-3, but we cannot foresee, which data/time formats are adequate for you.

 *Solution:* We provide a generic date/time type for which you can specify the format (in Java meta-format).
 For details, see the [types configuration summary](concepts/types.MD).

+## The platform version is changing.
+What to do?

+*Symptom:* There is a new version of the platform and you are not receiving updates.

+*Reason:* Your platform installation, your service implementations and your app may depend on an older version of the platform.

+*Solution:* If you want to migrate to the newer version, you have to change the artifact coordinate of the platform in the build specification.
+Please see [versioning](devel/versioning.md).

+## I shall specify artifact coordinates in the configuration model.
+What is the format?

+*Symptom:* To specify the location where a service implementation can be found, artifact coordinates are needed (typically besides some form of naming within the coordinate, e.g., a fully qualified class name).
+Where do these coordinates come from?
+Is there a list?

+*Reason:* Artifact coordinates may be either defined by the platform, implicitly by a generated app code template (if you do not change its coordinate) or by you.

+*Solution:* Platform services and connectors are usually pre-defined in the configuration model so that the coordinates are used implicitly if you use these services or connectors, there is no need to know those coordinates.
+However, for your services, some background is needed: The format and conventions for artifact coordinates are explained in the [versioning document](devel/versioning.md).